SuperJedi224/Bot-Engine/readme.md

 Execution halts when no bots remain.

-Additionally, any rows in the program grid that are shorter than the longest row will be automatically right-padded with spaces by the interpreter to match the length of the longest row.
+Additionally, any rows in the program grid that are shorter than the longest row will be automatically right-padded with spaces (which are no-ops) by the interpreter to match the length of the longest row.

 ---